Describes how to let users authorize third-party applications to access Optimizely Web Experimentation data via the REST API.

-Optimizely provides the OAuth 2.0 protocol to allow users to authorize third-party applications to access Optimizely data via the REST API.
+Optimizely Web Experimentation provides the OAuth 2.0 protocol to let users authorize third-party applications to access Optimizely Web Experimentation data via the REST API.
 It lets any Optimizely customer grant access to an application without the need to share their Optimizely username and password.
 View and revoke applications you have authorized in your account settings.

-Optimizely's REST API lets you create and manage Optimizely projects and experiments and analyze results from other applications.
+Optimizely's REST API lets you create and manage Optimizely Web Experimentation projects and experiments and analyze results from other applications.
 For example, our solutions partners and technology partners use the REST API to:

-- Use Optimizely to A/B test headlines from within WordPress
+- Use Optimizely Web Experimentation to A/B test headlines from within WordPress

-- Create Optimizely audiences based on information collected from your Data Management Platform
+- Create Optimizely Web Experimentation audiences based on information collected from your Data Management Platform

-- Manage Optimizely projects from an internal system
+- Manage Optimizely Web Experimentation projects from an internal system

 - Pull results data into an internal dashboard or results widget